SAP-archive/teched2020-IIS360/exercises/ex1/README.md

 ![](./images/image15.png)

+Finally add some attributes to the application project.\
+The **Module name** and the **Application namespace** should be as shown below to keep aligned with the following exercises.\
 (14) Enter as module name **incidents** (module name has to match exactly for some of the subsequent exercises to work properly)